 Synopsis by Hal Erickson

-actor, arson, boy, childhood-adventures, Christmas, family, generation, kidnapping, love, magic, orphan, promiscuity, religion, slice-of-life, stepfather
+childhood, family, sibling, actor, arson, boy, childhood-adventures, Christmas, generation, kidnapping, love, magic, orphan, promiscuity, religion, slice-of-life, stepfather

 High Artistic Quality, High Historical Importance, High Production Values